At least 25 vehicles involved in a crash on Pennsylvania interstate during snow squall | News Channel 3-12

 The crash happened shortly after 10:30 a.m. on Monday in the northbound lanes of Interstate 81 near mile marker 116, Blickley said.
 The location is about 50 miles west of Allentown.
 The Pennsylvania Department of Transportation wrote in a tweet Monday morning that all lanes of the highway were closed near the crash.

-There is a snow squall warning for the county and several others in Pennsylvania until 1:30 p.m., the National Weather Service said.
+A snow squall warning for the county and several others in Pennsylvania was in place until 1:30 p.m., the National Weather Service said.
 A snow squall is an intense period of moderate-to-heavy snowfall of limited duration that is accompanied by strong, gusty surface winds and possibly lightning.
 Snow accumulation may be significant.

 A strong arctic front moved across the New York and New England region on Monday, bringing snow squalls that were expected to lead to dangerous travel conditions.